For many of our international students, online study may be new to you or you may be returning to your online studies;

 Support for our online students doesn’t stop after Orientation.
 You’ll be part of the UC community, with an online student mentoring and support programme designed to ensure you’re able to build connections at UC and reach out for guidance throughout the semester.
 The University of Canterbury runs two mentoring programmes for our online students:

 • Tūhono is for students of The School of Business.
-Business students will receive information directly from the School of Business regarding the mentoring programme.
-If you have any questions reach out to Micky Lu (firstname.lastname@example.org)
+Students will receive information directly from the School of Business regarding the mentoring programme.
+If you have any questions reach out to Micky Lu (email@example.com).

 During the semester, you will receive a phone call, text or email from one of our UC Student Online Mentors via WhatsApp or WeChat.
-These calls are a great chance for you to be in contact with another student at UC on campus, ask questions and receive guidance on support services.
+These connections are a chance for you to be in contact with another student at UC on campus, ask questions and receive guidance on support services and learn more about student life at UC from a peer.

 The UC Online Mentors will run Zoom group sessions with a small group of offshore online students during the semester.
 All online students will be allocated to a mentoring group early in the semester.